NAMI SC Board of Directors

 Joan Herbert, MS

-NAMI SC Board President - NAMI Charleston Area
+NAMI SC Secretary - NAMI Charleston Area

 A native South Carolinian, Joan received a Bachelor of Science degree in Nursing from the Medical University of South Carolina in 1975.
 After two years of bedside practice in psychiatric facilities in Atlanta, Georgia, she obtained a Master of Science degree with a major in Psychiatric/Mental Health Nursing in 1979 from the University of Maryland in Baltimore.
 For two years post-graduate school she served as an instructor in the MUSC College of Nursing and provided family therapy in part-time private practice.
 From 1982 until 1991 Joan held various progressive management positions in the private psychiatric hospital sector.
 Positions included Program Manager, Director of Nursing and Clinical Services, and Assistant Administrator in facilities in South Carolina, Texas and Florida.
 She re-joined the MUSC staff in 1991 and served as Administrator of the Institute of Psychiatry from January 1997 to April 2009.
 Joan’s current title is Director and Coach of Organization Performance at MUSC as part of the MUSC Excellence Initiative, with particular focus on performance improvement across the Medical Center.